gopheracademy/gopheracademy-web/content/advent-2016/context-logging.md

   like Newrelic's `go-agent`, you'll need to pass its transaction object down scopes to functions that call external libraries.
   [Context is one way to do this](https://medium.com/@gosamv/using-gos-context-library-for-performance-monitoring-aaf25dacb0fe).

+## About the author

+A second-generation database-driven developer, Sam has been scratching his head and figuring out what happened with Perl, Python and Go applications from the logs since the late 90's.
+He is currently working for [Parsable](http://parsable.com), a San Francisco start-up serving mostly heavy industry.